ClojureBridge/organizing/Letters-to-students.md

 > Subject: Railsbridge is upon us!
 >
-> If you haven't yet, take the experience survey: https://docs.google.com/spreadsheet/viewform?formkey=dDhBejF5RzB6Z09lS3FQMUVtY3RjaVE6MQ#gid=0
+> If you haven't yet, take the experience survey: (SURVEY LINK)
 >
-> Install instructions are here; get through as much as you can before Friday, but don't stress if you can't: http://installfest.railsbridge.org/installfest/installfest.
+> Install instructions are here; get through as much as you can before Friday, but don't stress if you can't: (INSTALLFEST LINK).
 >
 > There's no formal presentation on Friday; you'll just need to be there until your machine is ready to go for Saturday.
 >